P7uis/FiatpandaRoofLights/README.md

-!!!!!!!
-Unfortunately This project is on hold because my car is broken.
-I will continue when I am done turning my old fiat panda into a panda pick-up. !!!!!!!

 # FiatpandaRoofLights
 I am building controlable lights on my fiat panda roof.
 I use a small mqtt script on some esp8266 01s with relay modules.